 "We will be pleased to continue to cooperate with the tribunal and will provide any additional information and evidence it requires during the next stage of the hearings."

 The original agreement was announced as BP struggled to overcome the damage to its reputation and finances caused by the 2010 Gulf of Mexico oil spill.

-The deal with Rosneft would have made BP first through the door to the giant energy wealth believed to the buried in the Arctic -- where large chunks are controlled by the Russian state.
+The deal with Rosneft would have made BP first through the door to the enormous energy wealth believed to be buried in the Arctic -- where large areas are controlled by the Russian state.

 But the agreement came to almost an immediate halt when panels in London and then Stockholm sided with the Russian shareholders in BP's local venture.

-The Russian billionaires argued that TNK-BP had the right of first refusal on any deal with Rosneft and argued that the tie up broke the joint venture's shareholder agreement.
+The Russian billionaires noted that TNK-BP had the right of first refusal on any deal with Rosneft and argued that the tie up broke the joint venture's shareholder agreement.

-Analyst said last month that BP would still probably manage to somehow complete the tie up because it was personally backed by Igor Sechin -- the Rosneft board chairman who serves as Russia's effective energy czar.
+Analysts initially said BP would still probably manage to somehow complete the deal because it was personally backed by close Putin ally Igor Sechin -- the Rosneft board chairman who serves as Russia's effective energy czar.

-But Sechin's own position was shaken at the end of March when President Dmitry Medvedev announced that he would be dismissing all government officials from their seats on state company boards by the end of the year.
+But Sechin's own position was shaken at the end of March when President Dmitry Medvedev announced plans to dismiss all government officials from their seats on state company boards by the end of the year.

 © 2011 AFP